WELCOME TO GOLF LEMONADE!

 Par - This is to help you determine what kind of course it is.
 For example, a par 30 nine hole course would imply something shorter than regulation, maybe mostly par 3's with a few par 4's or 5's.

 Peak Rate - Top walking rate charged during premium times such as Sat and Sun morning.
-If cart is included, rate will have an asterisk by it.
+If cart is included, rate will have a "C" next to it.

 Off Peak Rate - Also called Twilight.
 Most courses have multiple off peak and discounted rates.
 We publish the most common off peak rate that starts at 4:00pm or earlier.